SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Enumerations.md

   ```
 -->

-When you're matching just one case of an enumeration,
+When you're matching just one case of an enumeration ---
+for example,
+to extract its associated value ---
-you can use the shorter `if case` syntax
+there's a shorter syntax you can use
 instead of writing a full switch statement.
-For example:
+Here's what it looks like:

 ```swift
 if case .qrCode(let productCode) = productBarcode {